-Best 3 ways to experience the waters around St. Pete Beach
+3 Best things to do for families wanting to experience the waters around St. Pete Beach.

 The star of a visit to St. Pete Beach is, of course, the beach itself.
 Perhaps the best beach in all of Florida, you’ll love the way its sugar white sand feels between your toes!
 But the water that laps the beach is just as pristine.
 That’s why no family vacation to St. Pete is complete without getting out on the water.
 One of these three recommended water excursions is likely to be perfect for your family.